-We run in to some very interesting “solutions “ for lally columns.
+We run into some very interesting “solutions “ for lally columns.

 Lally columns are the support systems that are underneath the floors that hold the floor up and keep them even and balanced.
-We see all kinds of poorly designed lally columns all over Massachusetts, Rhode Island and New Hampshire that home inspectors don’t like.
+We see all kinds of poorly designed lally columns all over Massachusetts, Rhode Island, and New Hampshire that home inspectors don’t like.
 There are five that are common.

 We often see axels from cars used as lally columns.
 Yesterday I saw a cast iron sewer pipe acting as one.
 Since we are in New England and we have a lot of old housing stock it is not unusual to see tree trunks, some still have the bark on them.
 If you look carefully you’ll see the pinholes from the powder house beetles that have eaten away at them.
 The fourth thing that we see are bricks or cinder blocks stacked on each other acting as a beam.
 Over time, because of the humidity in the basement, the mortar wears down and they don’t have the same strength.
 We also see pieces of wood, like 2 x 4’s, used to hold up the floor above.